WORLD CASTLE PUBLISHING IS OPEN FOR NEW SUBMISSIONS

 At this time we are only accepting electronically submitted manuscripts.
 This allows a timely review of your submission.

-Please expect a six to eight week turnaround on your submission.
+Please expect an eight to twelve week turnaround on your submission.
 If you have not heard back from us by then, please feel free to email us requesting a status.

 Please no simultaneous submissions.
 Submit your work to only one publisher at a time.